 Party Wall Surveyors often talk about Magistrates and Magistrates Courts.
-There is sometimes confusion as to what a Magistrate actually is.
+There is sometimes confusion as to what a Magistrate is.
 Our Kingston Surveyors have been asked how this differs from the role of the Judge?
-In this article, we will look at what a Magistrate actually is.
-We will also see how this plays a role with the Party Wall Surveyors.
-Prinsegate Chartered Surveyors can advise on this topic and more: https://prinsegate.com/party-wall-surveyor/
+In this article, we will look at what a Magistrate is.
+We will also see how this plays a position with the Party Wall Surveyors.

 What is a Magistrate?